The purpose of this page is to describe the headless Billing API service that enables rapid experience-first commerce development and applications.

 Billing API follows a microservice architecture that enables commerce into any part of an application and is built on the JSON API specification, follows predictable REST URLs, and supports cross-origin resource sharing.

 All requests to the API need to be accompanied by an authorization header with a standard salesforce authentication token.

-The Billing API is installed with the Billing package and can be exposed to external applications via a Salesforce site or community.
-Once a community or site has been built, all API’s will have the structure:
+The Billing API is installed with the Billing package and can be exposed to external applications via a Salesforce site.
+The following is an example of billing API structure:

 The Billing API ensures backward compatibility by properly versioning any changes to the APIs.
 Should changes to the API structure need to be made, it will occur within a new version and older functionality will be preserved.